The Unexpected Grief of Motherhood: A Postpartum Therapist in Denver Explains

 The Many Losses of Motherhood

-The Loss of Sleep Schedules and Energy
+The Loss of Sleep Schedules and Energy: Insights from a Postpartum Therapist in Denver

 Whew—this was one of the biggest shifts for me when I became a mom.
 Even now, with two kids, disrupted sleep still frustrates me (and for good reason!).
 Sleep deprivation impacts everything—mood, patience, emotional regulation, and overall wellbeing.
 The exhaustion of postpartum and early parenthood can make even the simplest tasks, like brushing your teeth, feel impossible.